GenericMappingTools/gmt/doc/rst/source/makecpt.rst

     parameters :ref:`COLOR_BACKGROUND <COLOR_BACKGROUND>`, :ref:`COLOR_FOREGROUND <COLOR_FOREGROUND>`, and
     :ref:`COLOR_NAN <COLOR_NAN>`].
 Append **i** to match the colors for the lowest and highest values in the input (instead of the output) cpt file.
+**-E**\ [*nlevels*]
+    Implies reading data table(s) from given command-line files or standard input.
+    We use the last data column to determine the data range; use **-i** to select another column, and use **-bi** if your data table is native binary.
+    We create a linear color table by dividing the table data z-range into *nlevels* equidistant slices.
+If *nlevels* is not given it defaults to the number of levels in the chosen CPT file.
 **-F**\ [**R**\ \|\ **r**\ \|\ **h**\ \|\ **c**]
     Force output cpt file to written with r/g/b codes, gray-scale values or color name (**R**, default) or r/g/b codes only (**r**), or h-s-v